This post may contain paid links. See more info on my privacy page.

 - You can use crescent sheets instead of crescent rolls if you prefer.

-- Feel free to add your favorite veggies to this recipe.
+- Feel free to add your favorite veggies to this recipe, like broccoli.

 - You can substitute bacon or ham for the sausage in this casserole.

-- It is delicious with Sauteed Mushrooms and Onions.
+- It is delicious with onions and mushrooms.

 - Kick it up by adding some jalapeno peppers.

 - Freezing: If you plan to store the casserole for an extended period (more than a few days), place it in the freezer.
 Be sure to double-wrap it to prevent freezer burn.
-Casseroles can typically be stored in the freezer for 2-3 months.
+Breakfast casserole can typically be stored in the freezer for 2-3 months.
+Make sure to label with the date.

 - Thawing (if frozen): If your casserole is frozen, transfer it to the refrigerator and allow it to thaw overnight.